-You will need to perform regular maintenance tasks like changing or cleaning filters, and it is essential that you keep the outside unit of your ductless system clear of debris and vegetation.
-And you should have qualified technicians check your system out according to the maintenance schedule suggested by the manufacturer.
+You will need to perform regular maintenance tasks like changing or cleaning filters, and it is essential that you keep the outside unit of your ductless mini-split system clear of debris and vegetation.
+And you should have qualified technicians check your mini-split system out according to the maintenance schedule suggested by the manufacturer.

 There are advantages and disadvantages to choosing a ductless mini-split system to cool your home.
 Here are some of the key elements to consider.

 We’ve seen that ductless mini-split systems have both advantages and disadvantages when compared to central air conditioning systems.
-When you’re considering a ductless system, you’ll need to carefully consider your particular circumstances to see if its a good way to go.
+When you’re considering a ductless system, you’ll need to carefully consider your particular circumstances to see if it's a good way to go.